gbhjester/JFVGL/README.md

 ## PLATFORMS
 Primary target is Windows 10.

-Windows -- compiled with MinGW64 / GCC 8.1.0 / POSIX threads.
+Windows -- compiled with MinGW64 / GCC 10.3.0 / POSIX threads.

-Debian -- compiled with GCC 8.1.0.
+Debian -- not built currently. todoo

 ## DEPENDENCIES
 FreeGLUT (bundled, Windows only, to be removed).